 The study included an examination of the pubertal characteristics of more than 4,100 boys via data collected by 212 practitioners in 144 pediatric offices across 41 states.

-The results showed that the genital and pubic hair growth which are standard indications of the onset of puberty were 6 months to as much as 2 years earlier than only a few decades ago.
+The results showed that the genital and pubic hair growth which are standard indications of the onset of puberty was 6 months to as much as 2 years earlier than only a few decades ago.

 The earliest puberty recorded by the Pediatricians was 10.1 years old for non-Hispanic white boys, 10.4 years old for Hispanic boys, and 9.14 years for African-American boys.

-While the researchers conclude that the reasons for boys reaching maturity earlier are unclear, it is fairly obvious from a common sense perspective that environmental concerns are very likely a large contributing factor.
+While the researchers conclude that the reasons for boys reaching maturity earlier are unclear, it is fairly obvious from a common-sense perspective that environmental concerns are very likely a large contributing factor.